 Also crucial to promoting economic growth is socially recognising the importance of education to innovation and business development.
 Today’s small firms are tomorrow’s big firms- that is close as you get to a firm fact in economics.
 The East Asian countries have an advantage here because in their culture children actually like to learn.

 If we are to encourage people not to take on debt, then our university system is going to encourage students (and to a much greater extent graduates) to aim at only the most lucrative jobs in to pay off their debts.
 This is a very risky cultural trend to encourage, not only because such jobs are rarely socially useful (or even personally rewarding), but also because of the way it shapes our economy.
 The City is already six times larger as a proportion of our economy as Wall Street’s is of the USA’s – and Wall Street is a big proportion of their economy!
-Evidentially, our economy is very imbalanced.
+Evidently, our economy is very imbalanced.
 Taking a Durkheimian approach, Peston urges we need to ensure banks are made to function for the health of society as a whole, rather than dominating and distorting it.

 Surprisingly, in the view of Business Secretary (and left-winger) Vince Cable’s it is the banks that got too big and not the financial industry as a whole, but Peston does not agree.
 Britain, he argues, is merely a consumption society.
 It is a warehouse providing services which moves products around the world but without producing itself.
-If we are to avoid terminal decline such as seen in Greece we need to convert into a export and manufacturing (or manu-serve) based economy with a population that saves money – like China or to a lesser extent, Germany.
+If we are to avoid terminal decline such as seen in Greece we need to convert into an export and manufacturing (or manu-serve) based economy with a population that saves money – like China or to a lesser extent, Germany.

 For my liking Peston didn’t go into a detailed enough explanation of where the finance was coming from, instead only briefly referencing the Asian Tigers.
 It would have been particularly significant to hear who authorised these loans to the West when it didn’t look like we were going to be able to pay them back, and indeed what the repayment schedules look like.

-Considering the two factors identified as above as our biggest economic problems: businesses that are wrongly motivated and an economy that is dangerously balanced towards the financial industry and away from manufacturing, it seemed a glaring omission not to explicitly lay the blame for each of these where it obviously lies: Thatcher’s governments.
+Considering the two factors identified above as our biggest economic problems: businesses that are wrongly motivated and an economy that is dangerously balanced towards the financial industry and away from manufacturing, it seemed a glaring omission not to explicitly lay the blame for each of these where it obviously lies: Thatcher’s governments.
 Indeed, the Coalition government is not only similar to hers in the accelerated cuts they are making, but more significantly in the ideological fashion in which they are being arranged.
 When will they stop parroting their incessant mantra that Labour caused the financial crisis as an excuse for not making cuts in a way that would defend meritocracy?
 Your parents’ party may be over, but for the new elites soon to arise in this restructured society the party is yet to get truly started; make no mistake, we shall we take the fight to them!!